Jaycode88/ecofriendlynetwork/README.md

 	This feature ensures secure and efficient payment processing through Stripe.
 It integrates Stripe's comprehensive API to handle transactions, providing users with a seamless checkout experience.
 Webhooks are employed to maintain order integrity, capturing events such as successful payments and failures.
 This system guarantees that orders are only finalized when payment is confirmed, enhancing reliability and user trust.

 - **Order Confirmation**
-	- This page displays an ordery complete summary after a succesful checkout
+	- This page displays a complete order summary after a succesful checkout
 	- Button to return to shop to see latest deals.

 	![Order Confirmation](documentation/ordersummary.webp)